Age Groups and Vaccines: Adults

 Why doesn't my doctor suggest that I get vaccines?

 Many doctors are very good at asking about your vaccination status during a physical or routine check-up.
-However, most adults only go to the doctor when they are having a specific health issue, so the doctor is often focused on figuring out what is going on with you at that time and may fail to mention vaccines.
+However, most adults only go to the doctor when they are having a specific health issue, so the doctor is often focused on figuring out what is going on at that time and may fail to mention vaccines.
 This is one reason that it is so important for you and your doctor to work together to make sure that you have received the vaccines that you require.

 Will my insurance cover vaccines?